MinaasaZillowArte/LuminAI/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is distributed under an open-source license that does not include an MT-License.

-The LuminAI project may be used, modified, and distributed without restriction under the terms of the MIT License, which is a permissive open-source license.
-You are given the discretion to customize the program to suit your needs and incorporate it into your own initiatives, be they private, public, or for profit.
+Under the terms of the open-source license, which is a permissive license, the LuminAI project may be used, modified, and distributed without restriction.
+You have the freedom to tailor the program to your specific needs and incorporate it into your own projects, whether private, public, or for profit.

-You consent to abide by the MIT License's terms and restrictions by using or contributing to the LuminAI project.
-It is crucial to read the license file (LICENSE) in order to fully comprehend your rights and obligations.
+By using or contributing to the LuminAI project, you agree to the open-source license's terms and conditions.

-The MIT License encourages developers like you to share and contribute to the project while protecting intellectual property rights.
-It also fosters collaboration and an open development community.
+While protecting intellectual property rights, the open-source license enables developers like you to participate and contribute to the project.
+It also promotes open development and collaboration.

-Although LuminAI is distributed under the MIT License, some dependencies or project components can have different licenses.
-It is also crucial to read and abide by the licenses of these dependencies.

-Please see the [MIT License](LICENSE) file in the LuminAI repository for further information.